natebuckareff/nateb.xyz/site/src/articles/self-managed-kubernetes.md

 ## Overview

-We'll be walking through how to bootstrap a local cluster of VMs using QEMU, setup a virtual network using the `ip` command, install Kubernetes using k0s, and finally setting up a load balancer using HAProxy.
+We'll be walking through how to bootstrap a local cluster of VMs using QEMU, setup a virtual network using the `ip` command, install Kubernetes using k0s, set up an ingress controller, and use HAProxy as a load balancer.

 This tutorial assumes that you're using Linux.
-If not, the [[#Virtual Network]] section will be different for you.

 Alright, lets get into it by first setting up our VMs!

 ## Local Test Environment

 We'll be creating the VMs using QEMU, all running locally.
 Initially I considered using VPSs, but local makes more sense when you want to experiment and iterate quickly.
 The setup could then also serve as a starting point for a Kubernetes CI/CD system or a local development environment, depending on your goals.

-When we'll end up with should look something like this:
+Here is a high-level, architectural diagram of what we'll be building:

 ![[self-managed-k8s-architecture.excalidraw]]

-There will be four QEMU VMs running in their own private `/24` network.
-These are the cluster nodes.
-Three will be running Kubernetes and the other will be an HAProxy load balancer.
+There will be four QEMU VMs in their own private `/24` network.
+Three will be running Kubernetes and the other one will be an HAProxy load balancer.
 Every node will have a virtual TAP device that is plugged in to the virtual bridge `br0`.
 A `dnsmasq` daemon running on the host will assign IP addresses to our nodes based on their MAC address.

 > I'm using QEMU, but you could use any Linux virtualization software.
 VirtualBox or VMWare would work.
 There's also [libvirt](https://libvirt.org/) which abstracts over different virtualization backends (including QEMU) if that's your thing.

-The private network acts as simple [VPC](https://en.wikipedia.org/wiki/Virtual_private_cloud) running locally.
-There is an `iptables` that enables the nodes to reach the internet.
+The private network is acting like an emulated [VPC](https://en.wikipedia.org/wiki/Virtual_private_cloud).
+There is an `iptables` rule to allow the nodes to reach the external network.

-Each node is configured with a static MAC address. `dnsmasq` will then use the MAC address of a client to assign the IP address configured for that MAC.
+Each node is configured with a predefined MAC address. `dnsmasq` will then use the MAC address of a client to assign the IP address configured for that MAC.

 > You could instead use Cloud-Init to statically assign IP addresses, but you'll then need to create a seed ISO for each node.

-We'll go over the HAProxy VM in the [[#Ingress and Load Balancing]] section, but essentially it will reverse proxy external traffic into the Kubernetes cluster.
+The HAProxy node is responsible for reverse proxying external traffic to the Kubernetes nodes.

 ### Debian on QEMU with Cloud-init

-We'll be using Debian 12 for our VMs, and specifically the [generic cloud image](https://cloud.debian.org/images/cloud/).
+We'll be using Debian 12 for the VMs, and specifically the [generic cloud image](https://cloud.debian.org/images/cloud/).
 This image is optimized for VMs by excluding drivers for physical hardware.
 While not strictly necessary, it gives us a solid foundation if later we decide to manage our own VMs on bare metal servers.

 Let's download the latest version of the Debian 12 generic cloud image: